britecharts/britecharts/src/doc/tutorials/installing-britecharts.md

 # Installing Britecharts
-Britecharts allows developers to add the library in several ways.
+In the [Getting Started Guide][gettingStarted] you saw how to use Britecharts using a CDN link.
+This is not the only way.
+Britecharts allows developers to add the library following several strategies.

 In this tutorial, you will learn to install Britecharts in your project by using different approaches:
 * Using the Node Package Manager (NPM) or Yarn